joanteruel/joanteruel/index.md

 ## Bio

-My full name is Jacob Sparks Lodwick.
-I am a serial entrepreneur &amp; my current focus is [Keezy](//keezy.net/), a member of the [Elepath](//elepath.com/) family.
+My name is Joan Teruel.
+I am a mechanical engineer &amp; my current focus is [Keezy](//keezy.net/), a member of the [Elepath](//elepath.com/) family.
 I was born and grew up in Baltimore, MD.
 I live in Brooklyn.

 ## Stuff I Wrote